What’s an Epilogue and Do I Need One?

 If you read a lot of novels, you’ve seen that some authors will use an epilogue at the end of their books.
-Not to be confused with an afterword, an epilogue is meant for fiction stories and is used to show what became of your characters at a future time.
 The sole purpose is to tie up loose ends from your story — or potentially set the readers up to expect a sequel.

 An epilogue has to be strong if it’s going to make it through a round of professional editing.
 If it’s not, you may get a note back from your editor that it needs to be incorporated into the actual ending of your novel.